-Grinders IAW 33 CFR 151.75
+Grinders IAW 33 CFR 151.75?
+(Y/N or "discharge >12nm")

 Background: This item is to check for the potential to discharge large items when the requirements are for small pieces.
 This should reduce the chance of items like food waste floating back to shore.
 Check if this item applies on the vessel, many do not discharge these items between 3 and 12 nm, but wait until outside 12nm.